The Fabulous Baker Boys (soundtrack)

 The Fabulous Baker Boys is an album by American pianist Dave Grusin released in 1989, recorded for the GRP label.
 This album is the soundtrack to the motion picture The Fabulous Baker Boys directed by Steve Kloves.
 The album reached No. 3 on Billboard's Jazz chart.

-Grusin's score received numerous accolades, including an 1989 Academy Award nomination for Best Original Score, a 1990 Golden Globe nomination for Best Original Score, a 1990 nomination for the BAFTA Award for Best Film Music, and was the 1990 Grammy winner for the best score soundtrack for visual media.
+Grusin's score received numerous accolades, including a 1989 Academy Award nomination for Best Original Score, a 1990 Golden Globe nomination for Best Original Score, a 1990 nomination for the BAFTA Award for Best Film Music, and was the 1990 Grammy winner for the best score soundtrack for visual media.
+Grusin's arrangement of "My Funny Valentine," sung by Michelle Pfeiffer, won the 1990 Grammy for Best Arrangement, Instrumental and Vocals.

+According to a survey conducted by Billboard, The Fabulous Baker Boys was the fifth best-selling jazz album of 1989.